 4. Use filters sparingly

 Filters might feel like a prerequisite on Instagram, but you could be damaging photos more than helping them if you over-use this handy feature.
 Your chief aim should be to highlight colours as much as possible, but every filter causes at least a little damage to the resolution of an image.
-Sometimes the best results will come from not editing a your photo at all.
+Sometimes the best results will come from not editing your photo at all.

 5. Be social and engage with other experts